samwong0127/katacoda-scenarios/test-scenario/step7.md

 ## Alert Manager

-1. View the Promethuse at localhost:9090:
+1. View the Prometheus at localhost:9090:
     https://[[HOST_SUBDOMAIN]]-9090-[[KATACODA_HOST]].environments.katacoda.com

 2. Choose `Rules` in `Status` in the menu bar.
     ![Katacoda Logo](./assets/step7/Prometheus_Rules.jpg)

-3. Inside the rules, you will see the Alert Rules that contain in promethuse.
+3. Inside the rules, you will see the Alert Rules that contain in Prometheus.
     ![Katacoda Logo](./assets/step7/Prometheus_Rules1.jpg)

 4. Choose `Alerts` in the menu bar.
-    Now you will see the status for all rules in promethuse.
+    Now you will see the status for all rules in Prometheus.
     ![Katacoda Logo](./assets/step7/Prometheus_Alerts.jpg)

 5. Now, we simulate there is too many error response (4xx/5xx).